mwvgroup/Pitt-Google-Broker/docs/source/broker/run-a-broker-instance/initial-setup.rst

 .. code:: bash

-    PROJECT_ID=my-pgb-project  # replace with your GCP Project ID
+    # fill in the ID of the GCP project you created above (or Pitt-Google's project ID)
+    PROJECT_ID=<project_id>

-    gcloud auth login  # follow the instructions to login to GCP gcloud config set project $PROJECT_ID  # set your project ID
+    gcloud auth login  # follow the instructions to login to GCP with a Google account gcloud config set project $PROJECT_ID  # set gcloud to use this project by default

 2. **Install Python libraries** for `GCP services <https://cloud.google.com/python/docs/reference>`__ and